Kong/konnect-quickstart/plugins/custom-plugins/add-custom-header/README.md

 # Add Custom header Custom Plugin

+NOTE: This is an example only.
+Should NOT be used in production.

 ## Video for adding a custom plugin to Konnect

 Watch the video on how to add this custom plugin by clicking [this link](https://youtu.be/utqH-zGzReY).

 ## Step by step for adding this custom plugin with Konnect

-This simple plugin adds a configurable custom header (example: `"X-Custom-Header": "Default-Value"` to your request) to your request upstream.
+This simple plugin adds a configurable custom header (example: `"X-Custom-Header": "Default-Value"`) to your request upstream.

 In this directory, there is a folder called `kong-customheader` which contains the code for our custom plugin.
 The directory structure looks like this: